 The company must also give undertakings about its future intentions, such as to issue eligible shares and carry out the qualifying business activity.

-HMRC will not consider giving an assurance unless the information supplied includes all the following:
+HMRC will not consider giving an assurance without the completed SEIS Checklist with your advance assurance application.

 Any assurance supplied to a company is given only on the basis of the information provided, see VCM60050.
 HMRC does not generally check the accuracy or completeness of the information.
 It is the company’s responsibility to ensure it meets the scheme rules and provides statements and evidence supporting its view that the company is eligible to receive investment under the scheme.
 HMRC will highlight any obvious errors or potential failures; otherwise HMRC will generally accept what is said in the application.
 Unless a company has identified particular conditions that may be in doubt.